 The FPC is still deadlocked on two candidates in the running for a permanent replacement, something that doesn't concern Morales' attorney.

-"It probably matters to them, it doesn't matter to me," he said.
+"It probably matters to them.
+It doesn't matter to me," he said.
 "They put themselves in this position by their arrant ways and they better figure out their exit strategy."

-Gimble says it wouldn't be easy for the FPC to simply demote Morales again, either.
+Gimbel says it wouldn't be easy for the FPC to simply demote Morales again, either.
 He says they've lost jurisdiction over his prior actions.

 "Assuming that he went back to work tomorrow, they couldn't start another removal proceeding, because anything he might have done prior to taking this action on Aug.
-6 is erased," Gimble said.
+6 is erased," Gimbel said.
 "I would say Chief Morales is driving this car right now."